 5.7 Right to Observe Testing

-Each Party shall, at its own expense, have the right to observe the testing of any of the other Party's facilities and equipment whose performance may reasonably be expected to affect the reliability of the observing Party's facilities and equipment.
-Each Party shall notify the other Party in advance of its performance of tests of its facilities and equipment, and the other Party may have a representative attend and be present during such testing.
+Each Party shall, at its own expense, have the right to observe the testing of any of the other Party's Interconnection Facilities.
+Each Party shall notify the other Party in advance of its performance of tests of its Interconnection Facilities, and the other Party may have a representative attend and be present during such testing.

 5.8 Cooperation